centreon/centreon-engine/doc/user/configuration/basics/main_configuration_file_options.rst

 This option determines whether or not Centreon Engine will try and detect hosts and services that are "flapping".
-Flapping occurs when a host or service changes between states too frequently, resulting in a barrage of notifications being sent out.
-When Centreon Engine detects that a host or service is flapping, it will temporarily suppress notifications for that host/service until it stops flapping.
+Flapping occurs when a host or service changes between states too frequently.
+When Centreon Engine detects that a host or service is flapping, it will internally flag it as being flapping until it stops flapping.
 Flap detection is very experimental at this point, so use this feature with caution!
 More information on how flap detection and handling works can be found :ref:`here <flapping_detection>`.

 =========== ===========================
 **Format**  enable_flap_detection=<0/1>